aureliojargas/sedsed/test/README.md

   - You must have a `gsed` command in your system.
     Create a symlink pointing to the GNU sed executable.

-  - You must change the `sedbin` variable to `gsed` in sedsed.py if your default sed is not GNU's.

 ## Instructions